 Upon retirement, David came to Lockheed Martin as a Senior Employment Representative in June 2009.
 Shortly thereafter, he assumed the position as one of our Military Relations Managers until April 2013 when he accepted his current position.
 David is based in Arlington, Va., and acts as Project Leader for activities involved in veteran outreach, hiring and cross-functional enterprise support.
 He holds an M.B.A. with a concentration in Human Resource Management from Trident University International.

-Military Relations Manager – Capital Region
+Charles – Military Relations Manager – Eastern Region

 Charles retired as the United States Marine Corps Senior Service Representative to the U. S. Army War College in June 2013.
 Enlisting in 1984, he served as an artilleryman in the 10th Marine Regiment, 2nd Marine Division, attaining the rank of Corporal prior to his commissioning as a Second Lieutenant.
 Designated an operational communications and information systems officer, Charles served in every element of the Marine Air Ground Task Force (MAGTF), with the privilege of leading Marines and serving with all the services at every rank and level, before retiring as a Colonel.